puncsky/system-design-and-architecture/en/145-introduction-to-architecture.md

 * design principles are rooms.
 * components are buildings.

-Together they serve a specific purpose like a hospital is for curing patents and a school is for educating students.
+Together they serve a specific purpose like a hospital is for curing patients and a school is for educating students.

 ## Why do we need architecture?